PackeTsar/meraki-cli/README.md

 #### Dealing with --kwargs on Windows

 The `--kwargs` data passed into Meraki-CLI is a JSON string and the JSON standard requires double-quotes in the data for quoting, it does not allow single-quotes.
-This becomes challenging on a standard Windows command prompt because Windows usually wants double-quotes used to encapsulate a string on the CLI; how do you use double quotes in the data and to encapsulate it?
+This becomes challenging on a standard Windows command prompt because Windows usually wants double-quotes used to encapsulate a string on the CLI..
+So how do you use double quotes in the data and to encapsulate it?

-To do this, you use regular double-quotes in front of and behind the string to encapsulate it, and you use double-double-quotes in the actual data.
-That means replacing all uses of a double-quote character in the data with two double-quotes.
+To do this, use regular double-quotes in front of and behind the string to encapsulate it, and you use double-double-quotes in the actual data.
+That means replacing all uses of a double-quote characters in the data with two double-quotes.
 Your argument ends up looking like this: `--kwargs "{""name"": ""Data Port"", ""vlan"": ""100""}"`.
 It is probably easiest to use find/replace in a text editor to do this for you.

 You can also structure the JSON data and your command a bit if you want to make your command more readable.
 In Windows, you can do this by ending each line with a carat (`^`) which will allow the command to continue on the next line.
 Your command in this example will look like: